Phileosopher/commonplace/people-6_contracts.md

-# How to have contracts with others
+# How to make contracts with others

 Always, *always* use [a contract](people-contracts.md), written at least, and preferably notarized.